German GDP Downgraded In New Blow For Struggling Economy - UrduPoint

 German GDP Downgraded In New Blow For Struggling Economy

+German third-quarter growth was downgraded Friday with official data showing it expanded even more weakly than previously thought, in a new blow for Europe's top economy as it battles multiple headwinds

-Frankfurt, (APP - UrduPoint / Pakistan Point News - 22nd Nov, 2024) German growth in the third quarter was downgraded Friday, with data showing it registered even weaker expansion than previously thought, in a new blow for Europe's struggling top economy.
+Frankfurt, (APP - UrduPoint / Pakistan Point News - 22nd Nov, 2024) German third-quarter growth was downgraded Friday with official data showing it expanded even more weakly than previously thought, in a new blow for Europe's top economy as it battles multiple headwinds.

-The final reading confirmed the eurozone's traditional growth engine narrowly dodged a technical recession, with meagre growth of 0.1 percent quarter-on-quarter.
+The final reading of 0.1 percent growth confirmed the eurozone's traditional growth engine had narrowly dodged a technical recession, following a contraction in the previous quarter.

-But that was down from a preliminary figure of 0.2 percent, representing more bad news as the economy struggles with headwinds from a slowdown in its crucial manufacturing sector to weak demand for its key exports.
+But it was down from a preliminary figure of 0.2 percent growth quarter-on-quarter, representing more bad news as the economy struggles with challenges from a slowdown in its crucial manufacturing sector to weak demand for key exports.

-The slight expansion "shouldn't be taken as a sign of a rebound, but rather as a confirmation that the German economy is stuck in stagnation," said ING economist Carsten Brzeski.

-"Even if the German economy avoided a summer recession, a winter recession is looming."
+The downgrade went against predictions from analysts surveyed by financial data firm FactSet, who had expected no change.

+"The data once again emphasises the extent of the current crisis in Germany," said LBBW bank analyst Jens-Oliver Niklasch.
+"Economic output in Germany is treading water -- at best."

 The economy was hit in the third quarter by a 1.9-percent fall in exports compared to the previous quarter, as well as weaker investments in areas such as machinery, equipment and construction, according to statistics agency Destatis.